- Dvir Sayag, Eliav Levy and Guy Yagev - Hunters' Research Team

 - Next, look for file hashes on the disk by following file creation events from the EDR and searching for a file creation with a hash matching the malicious hash.
 If the file was deleted or self-destructed, the investigation will eventually lead to it.

-In this blog, we covered three different investigation flows that can help determine if an alert is a false-positive or should be acted upon.
+Throughout this blog post we have covered three different investigation flows that can help determine if an alert is a false-positive or should be acted upon.

-These are common scenarios that are often noisy, and therefore we recommend implementing them in your SOC, allowing you to connect the dots, more easily identify malicious from benign, and ultimately expedite detection and response.
+These are common scenarios that are often noisy, and therefore we recommend implementing them in your SOC, allowing you to connect the dots, more easily identify malicious from benign activity, and ultimately expedite detection and response.